xatelyn/CS-271/Assignment3/README.md

     6. Implementing control structures (decision, loop, procedure)

  Description:

- Write and test a MASM program to perform the following tasks:

     1. Display the program title and programmer’s name.

     2. Get the user’s name, and greet the user.